TheMagicRealtors/TheMagicRealtors-soen341projectF2023/README.md

 &nbsp;&nbsp;&nbsp;-->System administrators

-&nbsp;-All four types of users can create an account, and log in.=
+&nbsp;-All four types of users can create an account, and log in.

 &nbsp;-The homebuyers and the property renters are looking for houses to buy or to rent respectively.